mailup/rest-samples-csharp/README.md

 * Sample 5   - Building a message with images and attachements
 * Sample 6   - Tagging an email message
 * Sample 7   - Sending an email message
-* Sample 8   - Displaying statistics with regards to sample 7
+* Sample 8   - Displaying statistics with regards to message create in sample 5 and/or sent out in sample 7

 Debugging tool
 ------------------------